Digital Nomad Life in Saudi Arabia

 When we asked people living in Saudi Arabia about club and activities where newcomers can meet others, they responded:

 "There were many expatriate clubs before the 2004 security incident which caused most westerners to leave.
 Everything from knitting and drama to golf and scuba diving.
 They all vanished, but are just startign to come back due to the huge influx of westerners to Yanbu because of the gigantic industrial expansion.
 There are only two western expatriate compounds - Arabian Homes and The Cove.
-If you live on either, there are many social activities," remarked one member in Yanbu.
+If you live on either, there are many social activities," said one expat in Yanbu.

 What is life like in Saudi Arabia?